 Let’s Talk Memoir

 Let’s Talk Memoir is a podcast for memoir lovers, readers, and writers, featuring interviews with memoirists about their writing process, their challenges, and what they’ve learned about sharing the most personal of narratives.
-Hosted by writer, editor, and memoirist Ronit Plank, each episode highlights different aspects of the memoir-writing experience, and offers writing tips and inspiration.
-More memoir resources here: -Follow on Substack for memoir advice and encouragement: https://substack.com/@ronitplank?utm_source=profile-page -Sign up for Memoir Moments Monthly:: https://bit.ly/33nyTKd -Follow on Instagram: https://www.instagram.com/ronitplank/ -More about Ronit: https://ronitplank.com -More about WHEN SHE COMES BACK, a memoir: https://ronitplank.com/book/ -More about HOME IS A MADE-UP PLACE, a short story collection: https://ronitplank.com/home-is-a-made-up-place/ -Let’s Talk Memoir Merch is here! https://www.zazzle.com/store/letstalkmemoir
+Hosted by writer, editor, and teacher Ronit Plank, each episode highlights different aspects of the memoir-writing experience, and offers writing tips and inspiration.
+Ronit is the author of the award-winning story collection Home is a Made-Up Place and the memoir When She Comes Back about the loss of her mother to the guru at the center of Netflix’s docuseries Wild Wild Country and their eventual reconciliation.
+For more memoir advice, workshops, and encouragement find Let’s Talk Memoir and Ronit on Substack, Instagram, and at ronitplank.com

 Episodes